 The aim of the Rainwater Harvest program is to build water consciousness in our community and engage residents to take personal responsibility for helping to ensure sustainable water supplies.
 The program is designed to demonstrate landscape techniques that will aide in the collection, conservation and re-use of rainwater in residential settings.
 The program will help homeowners to protect and conserve our water resources, through such strategies as increasing areas of vegetation, the use of native plants, and the installation of rain gardens to capture rainwater and increase groundwater recharge.

-As a way of engaging the larger community, Earthwise Society will be partnering with the local arts and educational communities in Delta to host a family friendly “Rain Day” event that explores creative ways to communicate environmental messages through art.
-Rain Day 2015 will be held at the Earthwise Farm, during Spring Break [March 16 – March 27].
-Rain Day will also kick off our Rain Harvest Sculpture Contest.
+As a way of engaging the larger community, Earthwise Society is partnering with the local arts and educational communities in Delta to host a yearly family friendly “Rain Day” event that explores creative ways to communicate environmental messages through art.

 Earthwise would like to thank the project funders EcoAction, Vancity and TD.

 Earthwise Society recently participated in a study through BC Climate Action Initiative to assess potential impacts of climate change on agriculture in our community.
 Climate change is expected to increase both summer drought and winter rain, and intensify winter storms and lowland flooding.
 These changes will adversely impact all of us – not only agriculture – and we all need to be actively involved in exploring solutions.